gustavozantut/yolov5_alpr/README.md

 Make it work with tcp, udp and rtsp,

-Start stream directly from source code using opencv images with gst, no more need to save each frame.
+Start stream directly from source code using opencv images with gst, no more need to save each frame,

+Make detect.py accepts gst stream as an input, since they are really faster.